ckpdr/cookpad-hiring-primer-search-platform/PROCESS.md

 Someone from our team will grant you access to a private Github repo at a time that's been pre-arranged with you.
 The repo will contain the instructions with the problem's description.

-You should work on the exercise for no more than 3 hours.
+**Duration**: You should work on the exercise for no more than 3 hours, but you may split this over non-consecutive sessions.

 ## Guidance